uva-spin/TMDs/UnpolarizedTMDs_Extraction/Tests_with_E288_Kinematics/Sq_approach/New_Model_Nov_2024/README.md

 #Test27
 Implementing the constraints for S1 and S2 in which those integrals of k separately equal to 1.
 Here, I used 25 bins for k and phi
+QM for S1 and S2 was used as zeros.

 #Test28
 Implementing f(x) values using lhapdf.
 Modified the Test27 code accordingly to test this.

+#Test29
+Same as Test27 but with time stamps and epochs 2000
+QM for S1 and S2 was used as 2.0.